linuxmint/mint-themes/README.md

 `export-filename` -> `export-png`

-for compatibility with this old Inkscape version 0.x...
+for compatibility with the old Inkscape version 0.x...